mstflotfy/mstflotfy.github.io/_posts/Dev/2021-1-19-How-To-Start-A-Blog.md

   - Static websites are Cheaper to host as they use fewer resources.

 #### <strong>GitHub Pages</strong>
-  - [GitHub](https://github.com/){:target="_blank"} is a well-known website used by developers to store their projects online.
+  - [GitHub](https://github.com/){:target="_blank" rel="noopener noreferrer"} is a well-known website used by developers to store their projects online.
   - GitHub Pages is a service from GitHub that allows users to host a static website for free.
   - GitHub Pages is not the only service that provides free hosting for static websites.
 There are many other options, including GitLab Pages, Cloudflare Pages, and Netlify.

 #### <strong>Static Site Generators</strong>
   - Static site generators take your text files and turn them into a static website, that can be hosted on services like GitHub Pages.
   - Jekyll is the first static site generator I came across.
-But there are [many other static site generators](https://jamstack.org/generators/){:target="_blank"}.
+But there are [many other static site generators](https://jamstack.org/generators/){:target="_blank" rel="noopener noreferrer"}.

   <br>